enhance-dev/enhance-ssr/README.md

 #### Unnamed slots
 Enhance supports unnamed slots for when you want to create a container element for all non-slotted child nodes.
-*per the spec default content is not supported in slots
+> ⚠️  per the spec default content is not supported in slots

 ```javascript
 export default function MyParagraph({ html }) {
   return html`